jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 ## How do JSON Web Tokens work?
 In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned and must be saved locally (typically in local storage, but cookies can be also used), instead of the traditional approach of creating a session in the server and returning a cookie.

+> There are security considerations that must be taken into account with regards to the way tokens are stored.
+These are enumerated in [Where to Store Tokens](https://auth0.com/docs/security/store-tokens).

 Whenever the user wants to access a protected route or resource, the user agent should send the JWT, typically in the **Authorization** header using the **Bearer** schema.
 The content of the header should look like the following:

 ```